Double Averaging and Gradient Projection: Convergence Guarantees for Decentralized Constrained Optimization: Problem Setup and Proposed Method

-\item \textbf{Distributed null projection:} To achieve $\sum_v\bg^v = \bzero$ which we refer to as the \emph{null condition}, we introduce a \emph{distributed projection} of $\bg^v$ variables unto the space where the null condition is satisfied.
-Note that by our assumptions $\sum_v \bh^v$ does not change over time in \eqref{eq: h_update}.
+To achieve $\sum_v\bg^v = \bzero$ which we refer to as the \emph{null condition}, we introduce a \emph{distributed projection} of $\bg^v$ variables onto the space where the null condition is satisfied.
+Note that by assumption \ref{ass: graph}, $\sum_v \bh^v$ does not change over time in \eqref{eq: h_update}.
 We further initialize $\bh^v_0$ variables such that $\sum_v \bh^v_0 = \bzero$.
 The simplest way is to initialize them with zero vectors.
 The algorithm is designed to make $\bg^v$ variables converge to $\bh^v$.
 The term $\alpha(\bh^v-\bg^v)$ in \eqref{eq: g_update} provides a suitable feedback loop to reach this goal.